My Wife Never Initiates Intimacy: 15 Reasons and Ways to Deal

 Is she uninterested, uncomfortable, exhausted, or simply wired differently?

-That doesn’t mean anything is “wrong,” or that attraction has vanished overnight.
-It means desire often needs the right conditions to appear.
-Still, science is clear about one thing: effort alone doesn’t create desire, and obligation kills it.
+That does not mean anything is wrong or that attraction has disappeared overnight.
+It means desire often needs the right conditions to emerge.
+And one thing becomes clear in many relationships: pressure and obligation tend to shut desire down rather than restore it.

-When initiation becomes one-sided, it’s usually a signal of deeper dynamics at play… not a personal failure, and not something solved by trying harder.
+When initiation becomes one-sided, it is often a sign of deeper dynamics at play, not a personal failure and not something solved by simply trying harder.

 Before diving in, it helps to pause for a moment.
 A lack of initiation rarely comes from one simple cause.
 It’s usually layered… shaped by emotions, experiences, dynamics, and sometimes quiet decisions that were never spoken out loud.